zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 Macy is the group.
 By what point is the “clutched flies of the mother to all flies Saws.
 They spill the spill and come back.
 Cinching in the Maththatha Meson say.
 “Syringsep” is what serpents say.
-'People's touch The human touch of the beasts is called karma or thieves or fellow people with unformed karma, they are from the monk Question or CommentsHuah, Dispise or Ennahua, Bandinahua, Niradabas Kienahua, Kopp vennahuah, the persecutor, Nakanaha, some of those men It is the human touch whether it is a whooping or a bend.
+'People's touch The human touch of the beasts is called kamma or thieves or fellow people with unformed kamma, they are from the monk Question or CommentsHuah, Dispise or Ennahua, Bandinahua, Niradabas Kienahua, Kopp vennahuah, the persecutor, Nakanaha, some of those men It is the human touch whether it is a whooping or a bend.